AscendNTNU/ros-workshop/README.md

 that the Control node dies and we can't send it messages, this will warn us about that.
 Think about this as in the case where your friend gave you their email address with a typo.

-Then we declare a *ServiceProxy* which is essentially a function which we can call.
+Then we declare a *ServiceProxy* which is essentially the function which we can call.

 We call that function, the Control node gets that message, responds and we get the response in the AI node in the form of the *take_off_response* variable.
-The try catch block safe guarded us in the case the message sending fails within ROS, but what if the Control node received the message but can't do what we ask it to do, for example it can't take off at the moment because we're already in the air flying and taking off then makes no sense?
+The try catch block safe guarded us in the case the message sending fails within ROS, but what if the Control node received the message but can't do what we ask it to do?

+For example it can't take off at the moment because we're already in the air flying and taking off then makes no sense.
 Then it can respond via the success flag.
 Within the code we check this flag and thus determine if the command was processed successfully.
 This is a way for us to make sure that things are going as expected within our system as a whole.
 Think of this as you sending the wrong kok to your friend, your friend expected something else or the message you sent makes no sense in the current context.
 This might seem confusing at the moment, but we'll get back to it!